 Spending only few hours in Rome Italy is hardly enough to see the best Rome attractions.
-However, if you only have this much time, there is still a way to make the most out of it.
-Welcome to the best walking itinerary for a quick run through best Rome attractions.
+However, if you only have this much time, there is still a way to make the most out of Rome points of interest.
+If nothing else, consider visiting the famous Vatican museum.
+Welcome to the best walking itinerary for a quick run through best eternal city.

 This year, we arrived in Rome late in the afternoon and were spending one night there before heading to Pompeii.
 If you are in the same situation, beware that you are not going to see any museums at all.
 The best you can do is have a really quick run through the city’s most famous attractions.